Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 In this demo lesson, let us build a custom image using the Docker commit method.

-1. First, you will pull an image for the Operating System using the command:
+1. First, you will pull an image for the operating system by running the command:

 docker image pull centos:7